-In the video, I connect a multimeter and power up the meter, demonstrating how the 4-20mA device should read around 4mA at 0 flow (as long as the flow is off).
+I connect a multimeter and power up the meter in the video, demonstrating how the 4-20mA device should read around 4mA at 0 flow (as long as the flow is off).

-Coming soon, I will review other wiring configurations available for pulsed, 4-20mA and Modbus outputs and communications.
+I will soon review other wiring configurations available for pulsed, 4-20mA, and Modbus outputs and communications.